 In High Tatras most fatal accidents (75%) fall within the subjective mistakes.
 When going to mountains be healthy, be careful and do not overestimate your abilities!
 From objective dangers there is the greatest lightning shot in summer and avalanches in winter.
-According to the statistics of the Tatras mountain rescue team to the date one man died on Sedielkova kopa.
+According to the statistics of the Tatras mountain rescue teamto the date one man died on Sedielkova kopa.
 His name was JUDr.
 Jan Jamnicky (* 1908 Jasenova; + 4th august 1972 near the summit of Sedielkova kopa).
 R.I.P.
 He was national artist and actor.
 The cause of death was falling in senselessness.

-Red Tapenational park.
+You always have to have in mind, that you are in national park.
 Non climbers are not allowed to leave the marked hiking trails.
 Also climbers and skialpinists are restricted - it is officially forbidden to go up in terrain less than III grade UIAA.
 Skialpinists have some places, where they are allowed to do their activities, but Sedielkova kopa doesn´t belong to them.
 Anyway, Sedielkova kopa is often summited in all seasons.
 Skialpinists also downhill its slopes.

 For things not to be so simple, as is Sedielkova kopa over two valleys, so differs the red tape.
 The west and north valley Vazecka dolina - and its part Dolina Suchej vody - is due to protecting chamoix strictly protected nature reserve.
 This means nobody except from national park rangers and scientists should ascend or descend Sedielkova kopa to that side.
 The side of valley Furkotska dolina is less illegal.
 If you see this map, it will approve, what was just mentioned.
 White areas within magenta dashed line are forbidden also for climbers.
 As you see at that map, the SE shoulder and N ridge of Sedielkova kopa is the border of the strict nature reserve.
 Ascend from Furkotska valley is thus less, but still in most cases illegal.